vercel/next.js/docs/basic-features/data-fetching.md

 In the [Pages documentation](/docs/basic-features/pages.md), we’ve explained that Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 In this page, we’ll talk in depths about data fetching strategies for each case.
 We recommend you to [read through the Pages documentation](/docs/basic-features/pages.md) first if you haven’t done so.

-We’ll talk about the three special Next.js functions you can use to fetch data for pre-rendering:
+We’ll talk about the three unique Next.js functions you can use to fetch data for pre-rendering:

 - [`getStaticProps`](#getstaticprops-static-generation) (Static Generation): Fetch data at **build time**.
 - [`getStaticPaths`](#getstaticpaths-static-generation) (Static Generation): Specify [dynamic routes](/docs/routing/dynamic-routes.md) to pre-render based on data.